Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026

-If the summer-loving sows have swum their amphibious way onto your travel bucket list, here are a few tips for a productive, safe visit to piggy paradise.
+If the summer-loving sows have swum their amphibious way onto your travel bucket list, here are a few tips from the gal who has accidentally become an expert on the swimming pigs.
+Here are my tips for a fun, safe visit to piggy paradise.

-If you want to stay near Big Major Cay where the pigs live, your best option is itty-bitty Staniel Cay.
-It offers a sizable marina, several small hotels (EMBRACE Resort is my favorite), and an airstrip.
+The absolute best way to meet the swimming pigs is to stay near Big Major Cay where they actually live, and unless you’re staying with Johnny Depp on his private island or with Mariah Carey on her yacht, your best option is itty-bitty Staniel Cay.
+It offers a sizable marina, several family-run hotels (EMBRACE Resort is my favorite) and an airstrip.

 From there, you can rent a small boat or hire a local guide to whisk you over to Pig Beach.
 From Staniel Cay Yacht Club, it’s only about 10 minutes to the pigs.